Components

 :

-<content />
+<yield />

-The <content />
+The <yield />

-tag will be replaced with the content passed to the Component.
+tag will be replaced with the content passed to the Component:

-tag if you want to use Components as includes, and don't actually need to pass any content to them.
+tag if you want to use Components as includes, and don't actually need to pass any content to them:

 Tags